SegersIan/knowledge-base/wisdom.md

 > Easy and Fast is what allows for innovation.

+> Focus on productivity first and portability second.
+If you're not productive (and your competitors are), you'll have nothing to port.

 ## Leadership / Influence
 > Usually, you might have good ideas, but listen to everyone first, then “hey, at least 3 of you said we should do x, what do you think?”.
 > You might have planted some ideas before, (read how) but then make sure they feel they were part of the decision.
 This will give more buy in and conviction.